wimmar/blog/content/posts/2018-07-23--pio/index.md

   > I did have to set the `cortex-debug.JLinkGDBServerPath` and `cortex-debug.armToolchainPath` in workspace settings, but if the GDB and arm-eabi executables are in your system path you should be fine.

 Debugging is not the only thing you want though (but it's a biggie).
 Other things you might want:
-* A serial monitor: another [extension](https://marketplace.visualstudio.com/items?itemName=olback.vscode-serial)?
+* A serial monitor: check out [this extension](https://marketplace.visualstudio.com/items?itemName=olback.vscode-serial)?
   > You could use PlatformIO's monitor, but platformIO does take some time to load at startup.
 So if all you're going to use is the serial monitor, why go bulky?